CrystalF042/US-Flight-Departure-Delay-Prediction/README.md

 *Figure 3: Confusion matrix at threshold 0.160.
 94,528 true positives / 242,298 false positives / 102,204 false negatives / 695,155 true negatives.*

-The CV-to-test gap (0.710 → 0.664) reflects seasonal distribution shift: training on Jan–Aug misses winter weather and holiday patterns present in the Nov–Dec test period.
+The CV-to-test gap (0.710 → 0.664) reflects seasonal distribution shift: the training period does not fully capture the distribution of November–December operations, including holiday travel patterns and late-year winter weather conditions.
 The test ROC-AUC is consistent with the literature ceiling for pre-departure prediction (Sternberg et al., 2021).

 ---